 The everRun Upgrade Kits page enables you to upload and manage upgrade kits that you use to upgrade the system to newer versions of the everRun software.
+You can check whether or not a new version of system software is available, and then download it, if available.
 You can also copy an upgrade kit to a USB medium in order to use the medium when reinstalling the system software.